Tbergius/project-two-thomas/README.md

 - As a returning user, I would be happy to see that my house stays the same if I choose the same answers

 ---
+## Planning

+During the planning stage, I realized quite quick that I wanted a simple page, without to much details so the focus would be the quiz.
+From that perspective, I realized the planning would be fast and have a bit of the same layout feeling of the Love Mats project: the center item is where the action happens.

+For the questions, I took a mix of questions so they would not be all the same.
+With that, I mean that they are not all school related, or what would you do if questions.
+I also did not like vague questions that you can see in soe of the official Harry Potter quizes such as preferences for dawn or dusk.

+---
 ## Features

 ### Pages

 There is one page, the main page.
 As such, no menu, header, or footer is added.
 It is a simplistica layout, making sure the quiz stands out
+The user is welcomed to the site, with a short introdction, and prompted to start the quiz.
+After starting the quiz, the first question is shown and the introduction is removed.
+There is also a timer, that counts down from 25 seconds.
+This timer is added to make the user not think endlessly about the questions, and more select an answer that is first coming to mind.
+As this quiz is personal and is no competition, the timer simply stops at zero and nothing happens to the user or the quiz - it continues when the player resumes.
+This is intentional.
+In an earlier version, the timer was looped and started again when it reached zero.
+After the 9 questions, that are always in the same order, the user is shows the house based on the answers, with a short house explanation.
+The user can restart the quiz from the final screen.

+### Future features and expansions

+If I would work more on this project, I would add some images at the end when the house is prompted.
+This might give the user more fulfillment as right now the user needs to know more what the houses stand for.
+I would also give the user the option for amount of questions, ranging from 7-25 or so.

 ---
 ## Design